Aubay-Data-AI/calista/docs/udc.rst

     Calista will automatically handle passing the dataset internally.
 You only need to specify the additional parameters defined after the dataset, such as column names or threshold values.

-    Additionally, when using your UDC, ensure that you pass the **arguments as keyword arguments**, explicitly providing the name of each parameter *(that you defined in your UDC)* with its corresponding value.

 Examples
 ^^^^^^^^